MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/use/known_issues.md

 * When selecting roles or features with unavailable sources for install, they are skipped.
 [1709-12946914]

-* If you choose not to automatically reboot after role installation, we won�t ask again.
+* If you choose not to automatically reboot after role installation, we won't ask again.
 [1709-13098852]

 * If you do choose to automatically reboot, the reboot will occur before the status gets updated to 100%.
 [1709- 13098852]